51+ SaaS Statistics For 2026: Market Growth, Funding & Trends

 This underscores the necessity of promptly deactivating accounts of those no longer with the company to prevent potential risks and save time and costs.

-One major culprit behind SaaS misconfigurations that can compromise security is excessive access by various departments.
+One major culprit behind software misconfigurations that can compromise security is excessive access by various departments.
 Additionally, not being aware of alterations in security settings ranks as the second leading cause of such errors.

 SaaS Workforce Stats